Cut to the chase

 For that extra odor-elimination effectiveness, add about two tablespoons of baking soda to the boiling mixture.

 Besides acting as an odor eliminator, the citric acid in lemon juice also does an excellent job of degreasing surfaces.

 When the lemon solution cools down, you can transfer some of it to a spray bottle and use it to wipe down the kitchen walls, cabinets, and stovetops covered by greasy curry steam.

 You’ll be surprised to know that potatoes — specifically salted potatoes — tackle awful smells in the house.

 Just like baking soda and vinegar, potatoes are literally odor-absorbing superheroes!

-Salted potatoes act like sponges — they soak up nasty odors hovering in the air.
+Salted potatoes act like sponges — they soak up nasty odors, like curry smells hovering in the air.

 All you need to do is grab several potatoes, cut them into halves, and sprinkle salt generously on the cut side.

 Then, place these potato pieces (with the cut side facing up) at different spots in the curry-smelling areas, and let them stay there until the curry smell disappears.